 Over the years, regenerative medicine has evolved a lot.
 Orthobiologic treatments have now become popular among people and athletes in treating spine, sports, and orthopedic injuries without going under the knife.
 These treatments are less invasive and less painful and don’t require the patient to spend a night at the hospital.
 They also have a shorter recovery period than surgery.

-At CELLAXYS, our highly-specialized doctors perform two orthobiologic methods: cell-based therapies and platelet-rich plasma (PRP) therapy.
-Depending on your condition, the doctor will opt for any of these treatments.
+At CELLAXYS, our highly specialized doctors perform two orthobiologic methods: cell-based therapies and platelet-rich plasma (PRP) therapy.
+The doctor will opt for any of these treatments depending on your condition.

 Cell-based Therapies